nuxeo/FunkLoad/README.txt

 pages inside a test without changing the script, which make easy to tune a page in a complex context.
 Use the ``debug`` option to find the page numbers.

+Note that ``fl-run-test`` can be used to launch normal unittest.TestCase.

 Usage
 -----